tmistele/SphericalClusterMass.jl/README.md

     # The uncertainty `σ_Rmc²` on `Rmc²` will be propagated into the covariance matrix.
     # The default is `MiscenterCorrectNone()`, which does not correct for miscentering.
     #
-    # Note: The "naive" (just following the formula in the paper) way to implement this
+    # Note: The "naive" way to implement this miscentering correction (just following
-    #       miscentering correction involves calculating numerical 2nd order derivatives.
+    #       equations (22)+(23) in the paper) involves calculating numerical 2nd order
-    #       By default, the implementation here avoids this.
-This is equivalent to the
+    #       derivatives, which can be dicey.
+Therefore, the implementation here avoids
+    #       this.
+This implementation is not exactly equivalent to equations (22)+(23)
-    #       "naive" way up to terms of order κ*(Rmc/R)^2 (that are neglected anyway).
+    #       from the paper.
+It is, however, equivalent up to terms of order κ*(Rmc/R)^2
+    #       (which are beyond the order of approximation of (22)+(23)).
+Details will be
+    #       published in future work, but I'm happy to privately explain more in the
+    #       meantime.
     #       To use the "naive" way of calculating the miscentering correction, use
     #       `MiscenterCorrectSmallRmcPreprocessG` instead of `MiscenterCorrectSmallRmc`.
     #       (The optional parameter ϵ is not available in this case.)